 Fluid Template File Structure

-Inside Templates and Partials a special <f:section> container can be used to define sections that can be rendered using the <f:render> tag.
-Both Templates and Partials may both contain and render sections, but Layouts may only render sections.
+Inside Templates and Partials, the <f:section> ViewHelper can be used to define sections that can be rendered using the <f:render> ViewHelper.
+Both Templates and Partials may define and render sections, but Layouts may only render sections and partials.

 The API

-Fluid uses a class type called TemplatePaths which gets passed to the TemplateView and can resolve and deliver template file paths and sources.
-In order to change the default paths you can set new ones in the TemplatePaths object before you pass it to the TemplateView:
+Fluid uses a class called TemplatePaths which is part of the view's RenderingContext and can resolve and deliver template file paths and sources.
+In order to change the default paths you can set new ones in the TemplatePaths associated with your RenderingContext:

 // set up paths object with arrays of paths with files